 Next, Katie did something she had always wanted to do.
 She went into the Teachers’ Staff Room.
-She saw Miss.
-Vile and Mr. Gorm sitting very cosily together, and she heard Mrs. Jefferson saying, “That boy Darcy Thomas has so many airs and graces that you would think he was royalty,” and Miss.
-Thomas was nodding and saying, “Well you should see the parents, they’re so stuck-up that I feel I ought to curtsy to them.”
+She saw Miss Vile and Mr Phillpott sitting very cosily together, and she heard Mrs Jefferson saying, “That boy Darcy Thomas has so many airs and graces that you would think he was royalty,” and Miss Thomas was nodding and saying, “Well you should see the parents, they’re so stuck-up that on parents day I felt I ought to curtsy to them.”
 Katie snickered because Darcy really did fancy himself rather too much, and then she remembered that she had to keep quiet.

 Katie hurried back to her class room.
 She sat down next to Isis and held the umbrella over both of them so that they were invisible together.

-At the end of the lesson, when Katie asked for her umbrella back, Miss.
-Vile said: “It’s confiscated Katie.
+And at the end of the lesson, when Katie asked for her umbrella back, Miss Vile said: “It’s confiscated Katie.
 You can ask me for it at the end of term.”

 In fact, it seemed like nobody could get away with anything anymore.
 No illegal snacks, no talking out of turn, no play-fights, no sneaking into out-of-bound places like the bike sheds, and no mucking around of any kind at all between lessons.

 “I’m really, really sorry Gran,” said Katie.
-“It’s terribly unfair and I don’t know what to do about it.”
+“It’s terrible and I don’t know what to do about it.”

-At first, Gran was a little bit grumpy about her missing umbrella.
-All Sunday she kept on making remarks like, “I only asked you to fetch it from the patisserie, not take it to school,” and “It’s an antique not a toy, ” and “You can’t get another one like that these days for love or money.”
-And mum chipped in too, telling Katie that it had been extremely silly of her to take such a valuable thing to school, and she only had herself to blame for what had happened.
+At first, Grandma was a little bit grumpy about her missing umbrella.
+All Sunday she kept on making remarks like, “I only asked you to fetch it from the patisserie, not take it to school,” and “It’s an antique not a toy,” and “you can’t get another one like that these days for love or money.”
+And Mum chipped in too, telling Katie that it had been extremely silly of her to take such a valuable thing to school, and she only had herself to blame for what had happened.